amitmerchant1990/notepad/README.md

 ## Feedback

 Please use the [Discussions](https://github.com/amitmerchant1990/notepad/discussions) tab to submit new feature requests.
 Don't raise issues for the same.

+## Fun

+Listen to all about the Notepad in [form](https://www.gitpodcast.com/) of a fun podcast: [Notepad in a Podcast](https://notepad.js.org/podcast/notepad-podcast.mp3)

 ## License